 The Aerospace only comes with one lens.
 Luckily, Julbo makes it count.
 We tested these goggles with the Snow Tiger Photochromic lens.
 Incorporated into the lens is REACTIV technology, which adapts to varying light conditions.
 As the sun comes out, the lens darkens.
 On the flip side, as clouds roll in, the lens lets in more light.
 To test this claim, we covered up one side of the goggles on a sunny day for 30 seconds.
 Sure enough, where our hand had blocked the light, the lens was lighter than the other half that remained under sun exposure.
 You won't notice the changes throughout the day skiing, but you might notice that your eyes aren't strained and visibility remains optimal as light conditions change.
 These weren't the only photochromic lenses tested, but they seemed to react to changing light conditions the most dynamically.

 In our experiences with this model, the lens kept our eyes happy, and visibility was fantastic in a wide range of conditions, from light storms to partly cloudy to mostly sunny.
 Even with such an adaptable lens, being unable to swap lenses is still a drawback when presented with splitter bluebird or epic whiteout conditions.
-Especially when spending $240 for a pair of goggles, we'd also appreciate a pair of lenses.
+Especially when spending so much for a pair of goggles, we'd also appreciate a pair of lenses.
 The lens is removable, but that's not very helpful because Julbo USA doesn't sell replacement lenses for their goggles.

 The view through the Snow Tiger lens of the Aerospace in partly cloudy conditions.